 There are no real accepted rules on how to create a “real” Voodoo doll.
 You can make any doll you want, and however you want, by keeping in mind that the doll will have direct materialistic and spiritual connection to the person.
 People have made Voodoo dolls from any materials they could get their hands on in various places and periods, such as clay, wood, wax, corn leaves, human bones, various fabrics, feathers, plant roots, etc.

-You can use any materials at your disposal.
+You can use any materials at your disposal to make voodoo doll.
 Let’s have a look at some in more detail.

 New Orleans Voodoo dolls were mostly made out of blue clay, which was dug out of burrows of crayfish.
 You can use any clay you want to create your dolls.
 When finishing working on a doll, a hollow void is kept inside, where materials can be put into that hold symbolism or belong to the person such as herbs for example.
 After that the doll is brought into a proper form, painted and applied with magical symbols.